 do shell script "kill -9 " & theProcessNum with administrator privileges

-Posted on April 30, 2016, in Mountain Lion, OS X Lion, Snow Leopard and tagged activity monitor, fast user switching, log, loginwindow, logout, mac OS X, Mountain Lion, user.
+Posted on April 30, 2016, in Mountain Lion, OS X Lion, Snow Leopard and tagged activity monitor, fast user switching, log, loginwindow, logout, mac OS X, Mountain Lion, root user.
 Bookmark the permalink.
-1 Comment.
+Leave a comment.